What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 To become an emergency room (ER) nurse, you must:

-• Obtain your BSN
+• Obtain your BSN.

-• Pass the NCLEX
+• Pass the NCLEX.

-• Receive your RN licensure for your state
+• Receive your RN licensure for your state.

-• Consider obtaining a Certified Emergency Nurse (CEN) certification
+• Consider obtaining a Certified Emergency Nurse (CEN) certification.

 Another way you might get your foot in the door is by working as an ER tech while earning your degree.
 This will give you experience and help you build rapport with your future peers in the ER.
-You might find that this opens a door for you upon graduation.
+You might find this opens a door for you upon graduation.

 is being an er nurse stressful

-3 Important Qualities ER Nurses Might Need to Have
+3 Important Qualities ER Nurses Might Need To Have

 To thrive as an ER nurse, you need a unique skill set, including: